eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Determine the following for your cloud deployment:

-* {namespace}: `cwctl` creates the namespace if it does not yet exist.
+* {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
-* {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind. `cwctl` creates the user and adds it to the realm if it does not exist.
+* {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
+The `cwctl` command creates the user and adds it to the realm if it does not exist.
-* {ingress}: The ingress domain for your cloud environment
+* {ingress}: The ingress domain for your cloud environment.

 A complete command might look something like this: